-The vast majority of students that contact me are intermediate level speakers of English.
+The vast majority of students that contact me are intermediate level speakers.

 I immediately set about demonstrating some of the most effective language learning strategies to new students.
 The aim of these strategies is to help them develop their spoken competence.
 One of the most prominent strategies I like to show students is PELC’S Word-Phrase Table.

 The next step I take is to introduce them to what I think are the most linguistically rich websites for intermediate level students to explore.
 These sites include: